alf-p-steinbach/cppx-core-language/docs/README.md

 This matches how humans and most (possibly all) computers do integer division, but it complicates the programming.

 Consider, if one taxi can take 3 passengers, how many taxies are needed for a group of 10 people?
 Integer division `10/3` yields 3, which leaves one person stranded… The C++ expression `(10 + (3 - 1))/3` works for positive numbers, and is not uncommon.
-In Python, where integer division rounds down towards negative infinity, one can write `-(10//-3)`.
+In Python, where integer division rounds down towards negative infinity, one can write the more elegant `-(10//-3)`.
 However, neither expression is intuitive and clear at a glance.
 So, this is `div_up`:

 <small>*examples/calc/div-up-and-down.cpp*</small>
 ~~~cpp